risk-first/website/menagerie/Communication-Risk.md

 ![Communication Model](images/communication_1.png)

 We move from top-left ("I want to send a message to someone") to bottom left, clockwise, where we hope the message has been understood and believed.
+(I've added this last box to Shannon's original diagram.)

 One of the chief concerns in Shannon's paper is the step between **Transmission** and **Reception**:  he creates a theory of information (measured in **bits**), the upper-bounds of information that can be communicated over a channel and ways in which **Communication Risk** between these processes can be mitigated by clever **Encoding** and **Decoding** steps.